belo4ya/spark-on-kubernetes-recipes/README.md

-# Spark on Kubernetes Patterns
+# Spark on Kubernetes Recipes